There is one session available:

 In this course, learn solutions to mitigate the effects of the global greenhouse gas emissions causing temperature rise, and how to apply these solutions in different national contexts improvements.

 - This course was created before the 2015 United Nations Climate Change Conference – COP21 – in Paris.
-While the political situation has shifted rapidly, this course provides a solid overview of the science behind climate change.
+While the political situation has shifted rapidly, this course provides a solid overview of the science behind climate change and the process of creating the Paris Agreement.

 - Climate Change Science and Negotiations is a single-semester course.
 Please ignore all references to a second semester.